apache/incubator-answer/README.md

     <img alt="logo" src="docs/img/logo.svg" height="99px">
 </a>

-# Answer - Build Q&A community
+# Answer - Build Q & A community

 An open-source knowledge-based community software.
 You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.